DFE-Digital/dsi-platform/src/Dfe.SignIn.Web.Help/ContentFiles/troubleshooting/can-not-access-service.md

 4. Navigate to the [My services page](${{ SERVICES_URL }}my-services).

-If the service still isn’t visible on your account, please raise a request through the [contact us form](/contact-us).
+If you’re still getting an error when accessing the service, please raise a request through the [contact us form](/contact-us).